Find the complete MLA Handbook in the library collections.

 Three or more authors:

-An in-text citation for a work with three or more authors consists of the first author's last name followed by et al. and the page number:
+An in-text citation for a work with three or more authors consists of the first author's last name followed by et al. and the page number (Author 1 et al. page):

 Objective assessment of the effects of marijuana use in comparison with other drugs is necessary (Sledzinki et al. 65).

-Place the in-text citation directly at the end of the sentence in (author page) format:
+Place the in-text citation at the end of the quote in (author page) format:

 A theme often discussed in historical and literary works is that "men of God and men of war have strange affinities" (McCarthy 103).